 The Company continuously monitors liquidity in the market; and as a part of its ALM strategy maintains a liquidity buffer through an active investment desk to reduce this risk.
 The Company endeavours to maintain liquidity buffer of 5% to 8% of its overall borrowings in normal market scenario.
-The Company continued to maintain significantly higher amount of liquidity buffer to safeguard itself against any significant liquidity risk emanating from economic volatility owing to continued Covid pandemic.
-The average liquidity buffer for FY2022 was ₹ 2276 crore.
+The Company continued to maintain significantly higher amount of liquidity buffer to safeguard itself against any significant liquidity buffer for FY2022 was ₹ 2276 crore.
 With easing of economic volatility, the Company has brought down its liquidity buffer in a calibrate manner to ₹ 1655 crore as on 31 March 2022.